You probably found this article after asking yourself, “What is the BEST menstrual cup for me?” That is a great question!

 Some brands offer colored cups, while others only offer clear.
 Here is the deal:

 - They may make a woman more comfortable with the cup.

 - Color can affect the perception of the cup.

 - Dyes are generally considered safe and most are FDA approved.

 - They actually stain easier than their non-colored counterparts, possibly because the dye requires the use of chemical additives to bind the color pigments to the silicone and slightly lessens the integrity of the silicone so it breaks down a bit sooner than the clear, and that allows staining to occur.

 - Some ladies also object to the product containing extra added chemicals that dyes and tints introduce, especially when it is not essential for successful product use.

 I should mention, cups with dyes and tints will be softer than the same brand and material in a clear, un-tinted cup.

 Incidentally, the recommended way to know when it is time to replace your cup is if it is badly yellowed and discolored.

-Before we get into the period cup reviews, we will go over some of the brands and list their most distinguished qualities in general.
+Before we get into the period cup reviews, let’s go over some of the brands and list their most distinguished qualities, in general.
 This should help you differentiate between brands when trying to decide where to start when looking for a menstrual cup that is right for you.